Search Articles

 • have paid taxes into the Medicare trust funds through your work or a spouse’s work.

-In addition to meeting the general eligibility requirements for traditional Medicare, whether you can obtain a Medicare Advantage plan with a flex card could depend on your location.
+In addition, note that whether you can obtain a Medicare Advantage plan with a flex card could in some cases depend on your location.
 Medicare Advantage plans have specific service areas where they operate.

 Medicare Advantage Considerations